Midland Terminal Railroad Roundhouse

 The Midland Terminal Railroad Roundhouse is a historic 14 stall railroad roundhouse in Colorado Springs, Colorado, located on US Highway 24 at 21st street.
 It is between Manitou Springs and the central business district of Colorado Springs.
-The building was constructed and operated by the Colorado Midland Railroad which was founded in 1883 but the roundhouse dates from 1887-88.
+The building was constructed and operated by the Colorado Midland Railroad which was founded in 1883 but the roundhouse dates from 1887 to 1888.
 It was located in Colorado City until 1917, when Colorado City became part of Colorado Springs.
 Due to the World War I Railroad War Board rerouting of Colorado Midland traffic to the Denver and Rio Grande Western, the CM shutdown in 1917 and went into bankruptcy in 1918.
 The roundhouse was then owned and operated by the Midland Terminal Railway which purchased the Colorado Midland portion from Colorado Springs to Divide, Colorado in 1921.
 The MT shut down in 1949.